Things To Do New Year's Eve with Kids in LA and OC

 Should old acquaintance be forgot?
 Maybe they should, when seeing them on New Year's Eve costs $20+/hour in babysitting fees.
 Far better to find some fun that can be shared with the kids, and see those old acquaintances some other night.
 LA rings in the new year in fine family fashion from noon to midnight and beyond; check out some memorable outings on our radar...

 Woodland Hills Ice and Ice at Santa Monica both host all-day-and-into-the-night family skating celebrations to ring in the New Year al fresco, while Skating Plus invites kids and teens to roll into 2014 with both an afternoon and an all-night skate party.

 2. Noon Year's Eve

-Local children's museums Kidspace and the Discovery Science Center both celebrate with balloon drops, live music, sparkling cider, and a count down to 2014 at 12:00 noon instead of midnight.
-Similar noontime celebrations take place at La Habra Children's Museum, Pretend City, and The Green Bean.
+Local children's museums Kidspace and the Discovery Science Center both celebrate with balloon drops, live music, sparkling cider, and a count down to 2015 at 12:00 noon instead of midnight.
+Similar noontime celebrations take place at La Habra Children's Museum, and Pretend City.

 3. Knott's New Year's Eve

 We feel the same way - it's Knott New Year's Eve already, is it?
 But apparently it is - and happily the Knott's New Year's Eve party definitely is a party, with family entertainment everywhere you look, all day and way into the night.
 We did this last year and had a ball; and by the time it started getting really crowded, the kids were ready to call it a year anyway.

 Legoland hosts its annual gala celebration, culminating in a brick ball drop at 6:00pm followed by fireworks.

 Shoreline Village in Long Beach offers a free, early evening, family-friendly celebration featuring all manner of entertainment for kids.
 The ball drops at 9:00pm, timed to coincide with the east coast, and sensible bedtime.